luochen1990/rainbow/README.md

 - no limit of parentheses levels.
 - separately edit guifgs and ctermfgs (the colors used for highlighting)
 - now you can design your own parentheses  such as 'begin' and 'end'.
-- you can also configure anything seprately for different type of files.
+- you can also configure anything separately for different type of files.
-- now you can even decide to let some operators (like + - * / , ==) hilighted with the parentheses together.
+- now you can even decide to let some operators (like + - * / , ==) highlighted with the parentheses together.
 - json style configuration used, more understandable and readable, easier for advanced configuration.
 - the code is shorter and easier to be read now.
 - smoother and faster.